ONE SECOND TO LIVE: A BRIEF HISTORY OF THE PHOTOGRAPHY OF CONCERN

 Werner Bischof was one of the great photographers of the 20th Century and one of the original members of Magnum, hence one of the creators of the photography of concern.
 His career began, as many photographers before him, as a painter and graphic artist, then to the School of Applied Arts in Zurich, studying with Hans Finsler, one of the pioneers of Neu Fotografie (New Photography).
 He was influenced by Surrealism, particularly Man Ray, Constructivism, and cinema, particularly French Poetic Realism, and later Italian Neorealism.
 New Photography fostered talents as wide ranging as Laszlo Moholy-Nagy and Herbert Matter.
 Its more minor efforts now look like impersonal exercises in a design class.
 Bischof's work first appeared in Du magazine in December of 1941, when the magazine was ten months old.
 His editor at Du: "In many discussions we requested or suggested more pictures of people.
 Be he had to overcome a certain reserve."
 In 1946 Bischof published his first book: 24 Photos.
 The first twenty-three photographs of that book represent the best of his early work for Du, which de described so succinctly himself: "Tender maple leaves as if chased in silver, the silky coats of cats, shadow plays projected on to the back of a nude model, snail shells, again and again."

-The last photograph in the book was a documentary image taken in a refugee camp in Ticino, Italy in 1945.
-It is a daring, intense, eye-level shot of a refugee child eating in front of a large communal pot.
+The last photograph in the book Italian Child in a Refugee Camp, Ticino, Italy, 1945 was a documentary image taken in a refugee camp of a young boy - Bischof faces the young refugee head on and there is a beautiful play of light on the boy’s face as he scoops some food into his mouth with an old spoon.
+The corporeal aspect of the scene - its brutal directness alongside its poetics - articulates a new sensibility and direction for Bischof.
 Du refused to publish the picture as it did not fit in with the other, more romantic modernist images that were Bischof's stock in trade and Du's main focus of interest.
 Bischof's reply: "My eyes are opening - I am learning to see.
 The war came and with it the destruction my "Ivory Tower."
 My attention focused henceforth on the face of human suffering.
 I saw this a thousand times over: stranded people waiting for days and weeks behind barbed wire; children and old people and behind them exploding grenades and speeding armored cars.
 I was driven to get to know the real face of the world" He would wander far from that "ivory tower" and continue to "get to know the real face of the world" taking this kind of picture for the rest of his life, until his tragic, accidental death in Peru nine years later.
 After Du refused his work he got a job with Schweizer Spende, a Swiss relief organization.

 THE PHOTO ESSAY